Can targeted radiotherapy keep treatment working for longer in men with advanced cancer?

 • The researchers want to see if a kind of targeted radiotherapy, called stereotactic body radiotherapy, can slow the progression of advanced prostate cancer.

-• They will trial the radiotherapy in two groups of men on hormone therapy whose cancer has not responded or is progressing in five or fewer sites beyond the prostate.
+• They will trial the radiotherapy in men on hormone therapy whose cancer is responding and now has five or fewer sites beyond the prostate, or is progressing in five or fewer sites beyond the prostate.

 • If this kind of radiotherapy is effective, it could mean that existing medicines can control advanced prostate cancer for longer, extending men’s lives.